erickbytes/divbull/divbull.com/content/blog/Stock-Positions-I-Recently-Closed.md

 **Portfolio Reflection**

-My portfolio holdings now consist of 38 individual stocks, 3 mutual funds, 2 ETFs and a target date fund.
+My portfolio holdings now consist of 38 individual stocks, 12 cryptocurrencies, 3 mutual funds, 2 ETFs and a target date fund.
 At the end of 2023, I was holding 52 stocks.
 In that time, my portfolio has churned considerably.
 I've sold other stocks and added new stocks.
 The core has been stable, with some new 1-3% positions added.
 I've decided that I want to hold less stocks.
 Maybe the stocks I sell will go on to become great stocks, but I can't stick with them